elasticio/api-docs/source/includes/_contracts.md

 ## What is a Contract unit?

-A Contract is a structural entity which reflects an agreement Contract between a customer and the platform provider.
-It can have an unlimited number of members, workspaces and development teams.
-The purpose of the Contract is to manage all members, workspaces and development teams.
-It also serves a singular entity for the billing against the consumed resources by all the integration flows.
+A Contract is a fundamental entity (scope) that reflects an agreement between a customer and the platform's provider.
+The Contract scope can have an unlimited number of members, workspaces and development teams.
+It also serves as a singular entity for the billing department against the consumed resources by all the integration flows.

-Every member of the Contract has one unique access level or role within the current Contract: `Contract Admin` or a `Member`.
-The same user in the platform can have different roles in different Contracts.
+Every member of the Contract's scope has a specific access level or role within the current Contract.
+These roles are the `Contract Admin` and the `Member`.
+The same user can have different roles in different Contracts within the Platform.

-*Please note only the Tenant Admin can create a Contracts unit and the first Contract Admin.
-After the unit is created the Contract Admin can invite others and set their level of access.
-(Tenant is a higher structure, which includes all Contracts that belong to the white-label client).*
+*Please note that the Tenant Admin can create a Contracts unit/scope and the first Contract Admin.
+Once it is done the Contract Admin can invite the other members and establish their access level (grant access permissions).
+(Tenant is a higher scope in the Platform's hierarchy.
+It includes all the Contracts that belong to the white-label client).*

 The table below lists the access roles against the performed API requests: